LelIllumina/NekoWeb-API-Python/README.md

 ## TODO

+- [ ] Add Functionality for all endpoint.
-- Cleaner output and error handling will be implemented soon.
+- [ ] Cleaner output and error handling.
-- Main.py to access each API endpoint from running one file will also be implemented soon.
+- [ ] Main.py to access each API endpoint from running one file.

 ## Contributing